kdutta9/kdutta9/README.md

 **Hi, I'm Kunal!**

-I'm a undergraduate student at UC Berkeley studying computer science!
+I'm a undergraduate student at UC Berkeley studying computer science.
+My GitHub profile mainly show my personal projects, along with some coursework, team projects for organizations I am a part of, and educational resources.
+I am passionate about programming and education, and I hope you enjoy looking at my profile.

 I love building projects, particularly those that involve computer vision, robotics, and general full-stack software engineering.